pypa/setuptools/docs/userguide/datafiles.rst

 .. [#system-dirs] These locations can be discovered with the help of third-party libraries such as :pypi:`platformdirs`.

-.. [#importlib] Recent versions of :mod:`importlib.resources` available in Pythons' standard library should be API compatible with :pypi:`importlib-metadata`.
-However this might vary depending on which version of Python is installed.

 .. [#files_api] Reference: https://importlib-resources.readthedocs.io/en/latest/using.html#migrating-from-legacy